pymupdf/PyMuPDF/docs/page.rst

            * When a viewer software builds a page's appearance, it will sequentially walk through a list of commands (in PDF, those are stored in the ``/Contents`` object), containing instructions like "draw this path, show this image, paint this text, etc.".
 The key ``"seqno"`` (new in v1.19.0) is the command number, that draws this path.
 You can use it to determine if objects cover other objects on the page.
 For example, the rectangle of a "fill" path will cover objects drawn earlier -- i.e. having a smaller ``"seqno"`` -- if the rectangles overlap.
 Please also see :meth:`Page.get_bboxlog` and :meth:`Page.get_texttrace`.

-      .. note:: This method is based on the output of :meth:`Page.get_cdrawings` -- which is faster, but requires somewhat more attention processing its output.
+      .. note:: The method is now based on the output of :meth:`Page.get_cdrawings` -- which is faster, but requires somewhat more attention processing its output.

       .. note:: The ``"clippings"`` key present in an earlier version has been removed again in v1.19.0.

    .. method:: get_cdrawings()

       * New in v1.18.17
-      * Changed in v1.19.0: removed *clippings* key, added *seqno* key.
+      * Changed in v1.19.0: removed "clippings" key, added "seqno" key.
+      * Changed in v1.19.1: always generate RGB color tuples.

       Extract the drawing paths on the page.
 Apart from following technical differences, functionally equivalent to :meth:`Page.get_drawings`, but much faster (factor 3 or more):